IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 Importing as a package
 ----------------------
-Imap data access can also be imported and used as a python package if desired.
+Imap data access can also be imported and used as a python package.

 **Example Usage:**